yoavweiss/httponly_prefix/draft-httponlyprefix-weiss-http.md

 ### The "__HttpOnlyHost-" prefix

-If a cookie's name begins with a case-sensitive match for the string __HttpOnly-, then the cookie MUST also be:
+If a cookie's name begins with a case-sensitive match for the string __HttpOnlyHost-, then the cookie MUST also be:

 1) Using a `Set-Cookie` HTTP header.